Trevor Lewis

-Trevor Lewis (born January 8, 1987) is an American professional ice hockey center who is an unrestricted free agent.
-He most recently played for the Los Angeles Kings of the National Hockey League (NHL).
-Lewis appeared in parts of 12 seasons with the Kings after being drafted 17th overall by the team in the 2006 NHL entry draft; he spent one season with the Winnipeg Jets before signing with the Calgary Flames in 2021.
+Trevor Lewis (born January 8, 1987) is an American former professional ice hockey player who played 17 seasons in the National Hockey League (NHL).
+Lewis appeared in parts of 12 seasons with the Los Angeles Kings after being drafted 17th overall by the team in the 2006 NHL entry draft; he spent one season with the Winnipeg Jets before signing with the Calgary Flames in 2021.
 He won Stanley Cup championships with the Kings in 2012 and 2014.

 Early life

-Lewis was born and raised in Salt Lake City, Utah on January 8, 1987, to Canadian parents Randy and Linda.
+Lewis was born and raised in Salt Lake City, on January 8, 1987, to Canadian parents Randy and Linda.
 Lewis began skating at the age of two and played organized hockey by the age of five.
 Due to the low popularity of ice hockey in Salt Lake, Lewis often played on youth teams with only 12 players.
-He played on youth hockey teams in the Salt Lake Valley and spent a year on Brighton High School's hockey team alongside his cousins Chase and Cooper.
+He played on youth hockey teams in the Salt Lake Valley and spent a year on Brighton High School's hockey team.
 As a freshman in 2002, Lewis was the Brighton Bengals leading goal scorer and helped the team qualify for the State championships.
 After one year at Brighton, Lewis moved to Colorado Springs, Colorado to play for the Pike's Peak Miners AAA team to gain more attention from scouts.
 In his first season with the Miners, Lewis recorded 35 goals and 22 assists.
 He doubled this output in his second season with the team and finished with 118 points in 70 games.